openequella/openequella.github.io/equella-tools/ping-utility.md

 * (Optional): start.sh (see Bitbucket repo)

 **Direct* modes**
-This mode requires direct access to the database and the filestore of the Equella install.
+This mode requires direct access to the database and the filestore of the openEQUELLA install.

 **Attachments mode**
 The mode requires REST authentication to be setup in the given institution (CCG / LTI).
 You will you need to provide the client ID / secret in the properties file.
 It's been shown that there are some false positives and not all system collections are exposed through the REST API.
 It's recommended to use the direct* modes.